gustawho/backupd/README.md

 Compressed and encrypted backups with 7zip and GPG

 ### KISS: Keep It Secret, Subhuman
 Don't expect any sort of fanciness.
 Really.
-It is just a simple script that compresses the selected folder with 7zip, encrypts it with GPG and then moves it to a destination folder.
+It is just a simple script that compresses the selected folder with 7zip, encrypts it with GPG and then moves it to a destination folder (local or remote).
 Plain and simple.

-It doesn't include any cloud syncing capability, but can be accomplished by many ways, like [this one](https://github.com/gustawho/backupd/wiki/ownCloud-sync).
+It does include basic support for WebDAV, but using other protocols shouldn't be hard to implement.

 ### Requirements
 * A decent OS ¯\_(ツ)_/¯